overbaard/overbaard/docs/user-guide.md

 * `Swimlane` - the default is no swimlanes.
 When the Rank view is shown, this setting is not displayed.
 On all boards in the Kanban view you can select swimlanes for `Project`, `Issue Type`, `Priority`, `Assignee`, `Component`, `Label` and `Fix Version`.
 Also, if the board administrator has configured certain custom fields to be available in the board they will be part of the swimlane options too.
+Finally, if the administrator has [enabled epics](admin-guide.md#enabling-epics), `Epics` will show up as one of the choices for swimlanes (The epic swimlanes will be displayed in the order of ranking of the epic issues).

 #### 2.3.1.1 Rank view
 While the Kanban view is well known, and the standard way of displaying a Kanban board, for huge projects once you have